JsWorld

 locale code, typically in the form

-and a js extension as they contain JavaScript.
+extension as they contain JavaScript.

 Consult the list